 Click here to see the trailhead location in Google Maps.

 The trail starts in a clearing alongside the Avenue of the Giants.
 The trail immediately enters a dense, jungle-like stand of redwoods, but stays near the edge of the clearing for the first few hundred yards.
-This part of the hike has the best redwood sorrel and some big redwoods as well.
+This part of the hike has the best redwood sorrel, with lots of fallen trees and little bumps that are completely covered with redwood sorrel.
+There are some big redwoods as well.
 Unusually for a lowland in Humboldt Redwoods, this area also has quite a bit of bay laurel mixed in with the redwoods.
 There's a faint hum of traffic from Highway 101.

 After crossing the dirt road, the woods open up into a more expansive alluvial flat.
-Traffic noise from Highway 101 also becomes louder and more intrusive.
+The whoosh of traffic noise from Highway 101 becomes louder and more intrusive in this area.
 Soon you'll reach a T intersection marked with a sign that simply says "Loop".
 Turn left and cross a long footbridge across a channel that's dry in summer.
-The first half of the loop is not particularly remarkable; the forest is definitely old growth but may have been affected by nearby logging activity.
+The first half of the loop isn't particularly remarkable; the forest is definitely old growth but may have been affected by nearby logging activity.
 After the trail reaches the northernmost point of the loop and curves around to parallel the dirt road, the redwoods, set among a lush carpet of ferns and sorrel, become a lot larger.

 The trail passes a large stump festooned with springboard holes.
 The logged redwood appears to have been the largest tree in the grove.
 Back at the T intersection, turn left to return to the Avenue of the Giants.